Ayanava2000/ICRC_Training/README.md

 # ICRC_Training
-Survey of participants who took part in ICRC training programs
+Survey of participants who took part in the ICRC training programs